-I. Overview of Benefits (total for all pro visions) - Preferred Option Description Amount Comments Direct benefits Prevention of risks for the financial stability Recipients of this benefit are citizens and businesses at large as well as national governments (less likelihood to involve taxpayer's money to address the consequences of a financial crisis).
+I. Overview of Benefits (total for all provisions) - Preferred Option Description Amount Comments Direct benefu rs .
+Recipients of this benefit are citizens and businesses at large as well as national governments (less likelihood to involve taxpayer's money to address the consequences of a financial crisis).
 Better policyholder protection The requirement for insurers to integrate macro-prudential considerations in their underwriting and investment activities would reduce incentives for excessive risk-taking behaviours.
 Policyholders would be the main beneficiaries Consistency with the risk-based nature of the framework Supervisory intervention on dividends policies would be possible only when justified by the application of risk-based criteria.
-Supervisors would continue to operate according to their legal mandates Reduced liquidity risk which may not be appropriately captured under current rules Improvement of the ability of supervisors to intervene in case of liquidity vulnerabilities not addressed by insurers In Solvency II there is no quantitative requirement for liquidity risk as in the banking sector.
+Supervisors would continue to operate according to their legal mandates Reduced liquidity risk which may not be appropriately captured under current rules • In Solvency II there is no quantitative requirement for liquidity risk as in the banking sector.
 Those additional tools would ensure that no standardised liquidity metric is specified in light of the variety of insurers' business models.
-Indirect benef īts Incentives for improved risk management by insurers, beyond capital requirements Policyholders would be among the beneficiaries, but also insurers in the long run which would implement strengthened risk management system.
+Indirect benef its Incentives for improved risk management by insurers, beyond capital requirements Policyholders would be among the beneficiaries, but also insurers in the long run which would implement strengthened risk management system.
 Minor impact on insurers' international competitiveness. international framework for systemic risk Measures would be applied to improve insurers' risk management systems while not implying tighter rules than their international competitors.
 Therefore, insurers would be the main recipients.

 II.
-Overview of costs - Preferred option Citizens/Consumer s Businesses Administrations One-off Recurrent One-off Recurrent One-off Recurrent Integration of macro- prudential consideratio ns in insurers' Direct Costs for developing (or reinforcing) new underwriting or risk management systems Costs for maintaining such new systems Costs developing (or reinforcing) macro- prudential competences Costs for maintaining such new competences and services underwriting and investment activities Indirect Increased complexity in the risk management requirements for insurers and services to assess macro- prudential risks in insurance Enhanced liquidity risk management by insurers Direct Costs for developing (or reinforcing) new liquidity risk management systems for insurers According to EIOPA, average one-off cost would be: 0.46 full-time equivalent (FTE) = 0.06% of total employees Costs for maintaining such new systems According to EIOPA, average annual costs would be: 0.41 full-time equivalent (FTE) = 0.05% of total employees Costs for developing (or reinforcing) supervision of liquidity management of insurers Costs for maintaining such new competence Indirect costs
+Overview of costs - Preferred option Citizens/Consumer s Busine sses Administrations One-off Recurrent One-off Recurrent One-off Recurrent Integration of macro-prudential considerations in insurers' Direct Costs for developing (or reinforcing) new underwriting or risk management systems Costs for maintaining such new systems Costs developing (or reinforcing) macro- prudential competences Costs for maintaining such new competences and services underwriting and investment activities Indirect costs Increased complexity in the risk management requirements for insurers and services to assess macro- prudential risks in insurance Enhanced liquidity risk management by insurers Direct Costs for developing (or reinforcing) new liquidity risk management systems for insurers According to EIOPA, average one-off cost would be: 0.46 full-time equivalent (FTE) = 0.06% of total employees Costs for maintaining such new systems According to EIOPA, average annual costs would be: 0.41 full-time equivalent (FTE) = 0.05% of total employees Costs for developing (or reinforcing) supervision of liquidity management of insurers Costs for maintaining such new competence Indirect costs